wp-plugins/gspeech/readme.txt

 * Autoplay Feature.
 [See Demo](http://2glux.com/projects/gspeech/demo)
 * Feature to set greeting audio for your users.
 * Feature to set different greetings for loged in users.
 * Speaking menus.
-Users can listen menus when they hover them.
+Users can listen menus when they hover them!
 * Ability to set custom events.
 * More than 50 languages supported by Google.
 * Unlimited text to speech.